-Located amongst the crowded rush of one of the city’s most popular shopping destinations (around thirty two million people visit Seven Dials every year) the bakery aims to be an oasis of calm, as well as an ideal spot for indulging in the increasingly popular Swedish concept of “fika” (meeting up for a coffee and chat).
+As ‘Scandi Cool’ reaches new heights in the UK, Nordic cuisine has never been more trendy.
+Staff at the Nordic Bakery on Neal Street, the company’s fourth store, have been rushed of their feet since they opened in December.
+Located amongst the crowded rush of one of the city’s most popular shopping destinations (around thirty two million people visit Seven Dials every year), the bakery aims to be an oasis of calm and the ideal spot for fika (the Swedish concept of meeting up for a coffee and chat).

-The minute you come through the door you are hit by just how much care has been taken to ensure your surroundings emit complete tranquillity: moss green tiles, reminiscent of Scandinavia’s pine forests, have been combined with sky-grey walls and an expansive natural pine wall even covers one side of the café to create a fully “biophillic” feel (one which connects people to nature) that has been embraced by designers worldwide as a means of reducing stress.
+From the moment you come through the door you are hit by just how much care has been taken to ensure your surroundings emit complete tranquillity.
+Moss green tiles, reminiscent of Scandinavia’s pine forests, have been combined with sky-grey walls and an expansive natural pine wall covers one side of the café to create a fully biophillic feel, embraced by designers worldwide as a means of reducing stress.

-But far from feeling sterilised, the silence and cleanliness of the café is hip and cool- the kind of place you might expect to see Borgen’s Katrine Fønsmark tapping out her latest article.
-And the bakery’s stylish furniture, by Nordic designers Alvar Aalto, Kaj Franck and Ilmari Tapiovaara, is only complimented by the clean simplicity of its food.
+“Far from feeling sterilised, the silence and cleanliness of the café is hip and cool.
+The kind of place you might expect to see Borgen’s Katrine Fønsmark tapping out her latest article.”

 Whether through fika, foraging or baking as a family, food is part of the social fabric of Nordic life, and the Nordic Bakery will provide you with plenty of it throughout the day: from oven pancakes and berries in the early morning, to salads, sandwiches and creamy potato Karelian pies at lunch time, to Norwegian skolebollar, lingonberry buns and the store’s renowned cinnamon buns at tea.
 So next time you need a break from relentless rounds of shopping, remember the Nordic Bakery is waiting round the corner to calm you down with a strong coffee, a warm bun and a friendly smile.